-During a three-week period in early 2020, the coronavirus disease affected 10 people who had eaten at an air-conditioned restaurant in Guangzhou, China.
+During a three-week period in early 2020, the coronavirus disease affected ten people who had eaten at an air-conditioned restaurant in Guangzhou, China.
 The CDC concluded that airflow was a key factor for infection.

 Whether or not the coronavirus actually circulated through the restaurant’s HVAC system — passing through the filter and ducts — or if it simply traveled on a short current of air is unknown.
-However, the case does prove that airflow is a major factor in the spread of disease.
+However, the case does prove that airflow is a significant factor in the spread of disease.

 How a Qualified HVAC Contractor Can Help

-Commercial property developers should consult with a reputable HVAC technician to keep occupants healthy by improving airflow and installing air purification technology to eradicate certain biological contaminants.
+Commercial property developers should consult a reputable HVAC technician to keep occupants healthy by improving airflow and installing air purification technology to eradicate certain biological contaminants.

 Homeowners can invest in air purification systems, as well.
 A whole-home air scrubber uses a UV light to destroy bacteria, pollen, and other allergens before they reach your return vents.
 While an air scrubber hasn’t yet proven effective against the coronavirus specifically, it can eliminate up to 90% of airborne contaminants.
 Reducing allergens will prevent sneezing, which is one way COVID-19 spreads.